 Housing bubble expert, Jonathan Tepper, has described Australia’s property market as “one of the biggest bubbles in history”.
 He has also criticised the country’s regulators for acting too late to cool the market and adding that the banking system in Australia was “unstable”.

-Just last month a study showed that 57% of Australian mortgage holders would not be able to handle a $100 increase in their loan payments.
+A recent study showed 57% of Australian mortgage holders would not be able to handle a $100 loan payment increase.

 Should the average standard variable lending rate increase from 4.83% to 5.28% more than half the country’s mortgage holders would struggle to make their payments.
 That figure increases to 70% for South Australian borrowers, where house prices are at their highest.

-Instead of cooling the housing market the government exacerbated the problem by making foreign investment in property easier by making it possible for temporary residents to buy property in Australia.
+Instead of cooling the housing market the government exacerbated the problem by making foreign investment in property easier.
+They relaxed legislation to make it possible for temporary residents to buy property in Australia.

 The interest from China was huge and further inflated the market.
 However, many of the Chinese who borrowed to buy property from Australian banks used fake statements of foreign income.